-- 5.2.10.1 A single section of User-Defined Parameters is allowed.
+- 5.2.10.1 A single section of User-Defined Parameters may be provided if necessary.
 In principle, this provides flexibility, but also introduces complexity, non-standardization, potential ambiguity, and potential processing errors.
 Accordingly, if used, the keywords and their meanings must be described in an ICD.
-User-Defined Parameters, if included in an ACM, should be used as sparingly as possible; their use is not encouraged. - 5.2.10.2 At most, only one User-Defined Parameters section shall appear in an ACM. - 5.2.10.3 Each User-Defined parameter line may be preceded by one or more comment lines. - 5.2.10.4 Provides an overview of the ACM User-Defined data section.
-Only those keywords shown in shall be used in ACM User-Defined data specification.
+User-Defined Parameters, if included, should be used as sparingly as possible; their use is not encouraged. - 5.2.10.2 At most, only one User-Defined Parameters section shall appear in an ACM. - 5.2.10.3 Each User-Defined parameter line may be preceded by one or more comment lines. - 5.2.10.4 Provides an overview of the ACM User-Defined data section.
+Only those keywords shown in Table 5-9 shall be used in ACM User-Defined data specification.